Our Team

-Pathways to Restorative Communities (P2RC) was founded in 2018 by Candace Julyan, JJ Durham and Elizabeth Hampson, all experienced Restorative Justice facilitators who saw a need for Restorative Practices to be applied more widely in their communities.
+Pathways to Restorative Communities (P2RC) was founded in 2018 by Candace Julyan, JJ Durham and Beth Hampson, all experienced Restorative Justice facilitators who saw a need for Restorative Practices to be applied more widely in their communities.
 P2RC has since served the greater Boston area and beyond through regional trainings, circle facilitation, coaching, and training local school administrations and teachers in the implementation of Restorative Practices.

-Elizabeth Hampson - Co-Founder & Partner
+Beth Hampson Co-Founder & Partner

-Rebecca Taplin - Partner
+Rebecca Taplin Partner

-I come to this work from public education, first as a special educator, then as a charter Montessori teacher, and most recently as a tutor.
-The common thread connecting my previous and current work is my belief that everyone, no matter what, possesses dignity, deserves respect, and needs connection.
 Long before I knew the specifics of Restorative Justice in Education, I was practicing its core values within my relationships.
-As a child I always felt relieved after fessing up about my mistakes (Yes, it was very scary that I lit my own campfire in the woods behind my house.
-No, I never, ever did that again).
+As a child I always felt relieved after fessing up about my mistakes.
 As a middle school student, I made friends with individuals from every clique and loved collaborating on projects.
-I tended to spend a lot of time listening to others in new situations, including college courses, before inserting myself into the conversation.
+I spent a lot of time observing others in new situations, including college courses, before joining the conversation.

 My work as a special educator, Montessori teacher, and one-on-one tutor has strongly reinforced my core values.
 In these areas of education, everyone is seen as an individual with unique strengths and needs.
 We also know that students must learn and practice social-emotional skills in order to be successful in their own lives.
-I love teaching middle school kids!
+I love teaching adolescents!
 Working with young people to discover new information, solve problems, and find joy in being human keeps my brain sharp.
 Harnessing the adolescent explosion of neural connections and seeing my students’ authentic selves sustains my own heart and soul.

 Co-Founders